Jeronimo-M/Pokedex/README.md

-# Pokedex
-Project 1 for SEI Topaz

-# Project Overview

-I am recreating a Pokedex which is a digital encyclopedia of Pokemon from it's database.

 ## Project Name

-I Want To Be The Very Best
+Pokedex

 ## Project Description

+I am recreating a Pokedex which is a digital encyclopedia of Pokemon from it's database.
 The Pokedex will be fully functional like the one on the show displaying a visual of the Pokemon and it's data on one side and a list index of selectable Pokemon with buttons on the other side.
 You can read more about the Pokedex here: <https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9dex>

 ## API and Data Sample

-I will be using the world's most used Pokemon API which averages a million calls a month. https://pokeapi.co/
+I'm using the world's most used Pokemon API which averages a million calls a month. https://pokeapi.co/

 ```json
 {